Topological quantum memory interfacing atomic and superconducting qubits: TQM for an atomic qubit

-When the cavity state is in the superposition state of $\mu|0\rangle_c +\nu|1\rangle_c$, the global operation in Eq. (\ref{cs}) reduces to a controlled-string operation: $U_1=|0\rangle_c\langle0|\otimes I+ |1\rangle_c\langle1|\otimes U_z$.
-Here, we need to engineer the cavity number states.
+When the cavity state is in a superposition state of $\mu|0\rangle_c +\nu|1\rangle_c$, the global operation in Eq. (\ref{cs}) reduces to a controlled-string operation: $U_1=|0\rangle_c\langle0|\otimes I+ |1\rangle_c\langle1|\otimes U_z$.
+Here, we need to engineer the cavity photon states.
 However, it is actually easier to control an ancillary atom rather than to directly manipulate the photon number state.
-Therefore, we also put an ancillary atom in the optical cavity, which is used to achieve controlled-string operations between the ancilla atom and the TSQ.
-The level structure of the ancillary atom is shown in Fig. 1(c), the transitions of $|2\rangle\leftrightarrow|e\rangle$ and $|1\rangle\leftrightarrow|e\rangle$ are coupled by the cavity field with strength $g'$ and a laser with Rabi frequency $\Omega_A$, respectively.
-Meanwhile, the two couplings are in a two photon resonance with a red detuning $\delta'$ to the exited state $|e\rangle$.
-This coupling term is described by an effective Hamiltonian $ H_e= \lambda (a^\dagger|2\rangle\langle1|+a|1\rangle\langle2|)$ with $\lambda=g \Omega_A/\delta'$.
-The starting point is that the cavity mode is in a vacuum state $|0\rangle$ and the ancilla atom is in an arbitrary superposition state of $\alpha|0\rangle_A + \beta |1\rangle_A$.
-The procedure is as follows.
-(1) An interaction of $H_e$ for $t=\pi/\lambda$ coherently couple the cavity with the atom: $\alpha|0\rangle_A |0\rangle_c+ \beta |2\rangle_A |1\rangle_c$.
+Therefore, we put an ancillary atom into the optical cavity, which is used to achieve controlled-string operations between the ancillary atom and the TSQ.
+The level structure of the ancillary atom is shown in Fig. 1(c), the transitions of $|1\rangle\leftrightarrow|e\rangle$ and $|2\rangle\leftrightarrow|e\rangle$ are coupled to the cavity field with strength $g'$ and a laser with Rabi frequency $\Omega_A$, respectively.
+Meanwhile, the two couplings are in a two-photon resonance scenario with a red detuning $\delta'$ to the exited state $|e\rangle$.
+Then, the two couplings are described by an effective Hamiltonian given as

+where $\lambda=g' \Omega_A/\delta'$.
+To implement the controlled operations conditioned on the states of the ancillary atom, we choose the initial state as that the cavity mode is in a vacuum state $|0\rangle$ and the ancillary atom is in an arbitrary superposition state of $\alpha|0\rangle_A + \beta |1\rangle_A$.
+The procedure is listed as follows.
+(1) An interaction of $H_e$ for $t=\pi/\lambda$ coherently couples the cavity with the atom: $\alpha|0\rangle_A |0\rangle_c+ \beta |2\rangle_A |1\rangle_c$.
 (2) The QND Hamiltonian for $\tau=\pi/ (2\chi)$ on the above intermediate state is applied.
-(3) Applying $H_e$ for another $t=\pi/\lambda$ will annihilate the cavity photon and restore the ancilla atom to its original state.
-In the steps (1) and (3), we have neglected a phase factor, which can be compensated by a sing-qubit rotation on the ancilla atom.
-In this way, one realizes a controlled-string operation conditioned on the state of the ancilla atom \cite{jiang}
+(3) Applying $H_e$ for another $t=\pi/\lambda$ will annihilate the cavity photon and restore the ancillary atom to its original state.
+In the steps (1) and (3), we have neglected a phase factor, which can be compensated by a sing-qubit rotation on the ancillary atom.
+In this way, one realizes a controlled-string operation conditioned on the state of the ancillary atom \cite{jiang}